daman20/deduper/README.md

 # deduper
-This is a slim verison of deduper-ui, which has this and a Django UI.
-If you would like the user interface, please use that container, available at:
 # Usage
 This is a few simple python scripts to delete duplicate files based off of SHA512 hash.
 To get started run main.py
 # Installation